DorielRivalet/MHFZ_Overlay/docs/deployment.md

 1. Run `git fetch` to check for the latest remote changes.
 Then switch to the release branch: Run `git switch release` to switch to the release branch.
 2. Pull the latest changes: Run `git pull origin release` to pull the latest changes from the remote release branch.
 3. Make changes: Make the necessary changes to the software, and thoroughly test them in-game.
 Ideally, add unit tests to cover the changes and fix any new bugs with new commits.
 4. Bump version: Update the version in the CurrentProgramVersion variable, following SemVer's specifications.
+Also bump the Version in csproj.
+Both version bumps should end up in the same version.
 5. Commit changes: Run `git add .` to stage the changes, then run `git commit -m "Your commit message here"` to commit the changes, following commitlint's specifications.
 6. Update CHANGELOG.md: Run `npm run release` to automatically update the CHANGELOG.md file with the changes made.
 When prompted for the tag name, follow Semver's specifications and prefix with a `v`.
 Answer `Yes` to all except the last question ("Create a Release on GitHub?").
 7. Merge release branch into main: **Recommended to send a Pull Request to the main branch**.
 Otherwise, run `git checkout main` to switch to the main branch and do `git pull origin main` to pull the latest remote changes, then run `git merge release` to merge the release branch into the main branch, and finally `git push origin main`.